 Profound Acts of Kindness

 Many community members, young and old, visited the fairgrounds out of curiosity.
-They were in awe of the soldiers, the barbed wire fence, and barracks on the fairgrounds.
+They were in awe of the soldiers, the barbed wire fence, and the barracks on the fairgrounds.
 They looked at those confined like they were animals in a zoo.